ceane/la/README.md

     > With more innovation in AI and interfaces, what does a new age interface look like beyond this decade's evolution of smartphones?
   - [x] Move to San Francisco, California 🌁
     > Fog.
 Great Mass Transit.
 Food!
-  - [x] Bring more awareness of ES2015/ES6 <image src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/99/Unofficial_JavaScript_logo_2.svg/480px-Unofficial_JavaScript_logo_2.svg.png" width="10" height="10"> into the workplace
+  - [x] Bring more awareness of ES2015/ES6 into the workplace
   - [x] Science readings & study
     - [x] arXiv.org
     - [x] Frontiers
     - [x] PLOS
+  * Poking my nose into CUDA programming
+  * Did my first experiment & learning with WebGL

+* 📖 Reading List and Events (code, ai, technical)
+  * Meditations by Marcus Aurelius
+  * Chineasy by ShaoLan Hsueh
+  * Maxims by La Rouchefoucald

 ## 2014 / career
 * 🎯 Goals / Retrospect